jeffThompson/PhysicalComputing/_Unpublished/Resources/WhereToBuyStuff.md

 * [Boards & Beams](http://www.woodboardsandbeams.com/hardwoodlumber.html)
 Hardwood lumberyard, located in Fairfield, NJ.
 Good website showing inventory and options.

+## METAL
+* [Onlne Metals](http://www.onlinemetals.com): a great place to buy small quantities of steel and aluminum cut to size, also local if you want to go pick up!
+* [Alro](https://www.alro.com/): another online store for buying small-quantity metal

 ## HARDWARE
 * Ace Hardware: located on Washington Street in Hoboken; the usual selection of hardware, tools, paint, etc
 * [McMaster Carr](http://www.mcmaster.com): literally millions of options for every kind of hardware you could imagine; reasonable prices and super fast deliver